Don Watts (farmer)

-Don Watts (born 1956 or 1957) is an American farmer, entrepreneur, and philanthropist.
+Don Watts (born 1956) is an American farmer, entrepreneur, and philanthropist.
 He is the former CEO of Watts Brothers Farms and Frozen Foods in Kennewick, Washington which was later acquired by Conagra Foods, the owner of Zephyr Ridge Vineyard, and the founder of Swiftwater Cellars, a winery in Suncadia, Washington.

 Watts and his wife, Lori, are the namesake of the pediatric center in Providence Health & Services' facility in Richland, Washington.
 Watts also served as a member of Governor Christine Gregoire's advisory council for Eastern Washington.

 Early life

 Watts was born to an auto mechanic in Ketchikan, Alaska, and grew up "humbly" in Tri-Cities, Washington, where he spent his summers as a farmworker.
 One year, after working on an irrigation system on a farm, Watts' boss challenged him to get into the potato farming business.
 In the 1970s, Watts followed the advice and purchased a plot of land in Burbank, Washington, and focused his business on vertical integration where he saw opportunities in profits around packaging and selling produce to other businesses, becoming a primary potato supplier to McDonald's.